Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

 Pode utilizar um dos modelos de início rápido no GitHub para implementar todos os recursos necessários.
 O modelo implementa as máquinas virtuais, o Balanceador de carga, disponibilidade definida etc. Siga estes passos para implementar o modelo:

-1. Abra o [modelo ASCS/SCS múltiplos SID] [ template-multisid-xscs] ou o [convergido modelo] [ template-converged] no portal do Azure.
+1. Abra o [modelo ASCS/SCS múltiplos SID][template-multisid-xscs] or the [converged template][template-converged] on the Azure portal.
-   O modelo ASCS/SCS cria apenas as regras de balanceamento de carga para o SAP NetWeaver ASCS/SCS e instâncias ERS (apenas Linux), ao passo que o modelo convergido também cria as regras de balanceamento de carga para uma base de dados (por exemplo o Microsoft SQL Server ou o SAP HANA).
-Se planear instalar um sistema de baseadas em SAP NetWeaver e também deve instalar a base de dados nos mesmos computadores, utilize o [modelo de convergência][template-converged].
+   The ASCS/SCS template only creates the load-balancing rules for the SAP NetWeaver ASCS/SCS and ERS (Linux only) instances whereas the converged template also creates the load-balancing rules for a database (for example Microsoft SQL Server or SAP HANA).
+If you plan to install an SAP NetWeaver based system and you also want to install the database on the same machines, use the [converged template][template-converged].
 1. Introduza os seguintes parâmetros
    1. Prefixo de recursos (ASCS/SCS múltiplos SID modelo)
       Introduza o prefixo que pretende utilizar.
 O valor é utilizado como um prefixo para os recursos que são implementados.